Cassaro, Palermo: Toponymy

-In the late sixteenth century, during the age of the personal union between the crowns of Spain and Sicily, the street assumed the name of "Via Toledo" in honor of the Viceroy García de Toledo Osorio, the main architect of its rectification.
+In the late sixteenth century, during the age of the personal union between the crowns of Spain and Sicily, the street assumed the name of Via Toledo in honor of the Viceroy García de Toledo Osorio, the main architect of its rectification.
 This denomination lasted until the unification of Italy, when the street was officially dedicated to the King Victor Emmanuel II of Italy.
-However, the ancient name "Cassaro" never was abandoned by the people.
+However, the ancient name Cassaro was never abandoned by the people.